-Join us as we celebrate the influential women of Deerfield Beach who have served as role models, demonstrated a commitment to the City and invested time, talent and resources to make a difference.
+Join us in 2022 as we celebrate the influential women of Deerfield Beach who have served as role models, demonstrated a commitment to the City, invested time, talent, and resources to make a difference.

 |Where:||Oveta McKeithen Recreational Complex, 445 SW 2nd St.|

 Come out for a delicious brunch buffet and entertainment as we honor these most deserving individuals!
 Tickets may be purchased at the Johnnie Tigner, Sr. Community Center at the Oveta McKeithen Recreational Complex.
 Details to be posted at a later date.